autc04/Retro68/README.md

 Shows a simple and useless dialog box.
 Demonstrates how to use Rez, the resource compiler.
 The binary is in Retro68-build/build-target/Samples/Dialog/.

+### Sample Program: WDEF

+On the one hand, this is an example for a very basic multi window application with menus and desk accessories.
+On the other hand, it shows how to write code resources like WDEF window definition procedures.

 License
 -------